ISSSE31PTDMSSGroup4/msegroups-login-service/README.md

 2. python3 app/app.py

-It is however recommended to use it together with pepm_compose environment variables should not be committed into source files, will provide if requested
+It is however recommended to use it together with pepm_compose

+Environment variables should not be committed into source files, will provide if requested